What is copywriting and how can it help your small business?

 If you’re looking for a copywriter to help you in your business I’d always ask for recommendations.
 And that doesn’t have to be from your friends or family.
 Think about your business network.
 Who has a website you love?
 Who’s handing out brochures with beautifully written words?
 Who has an instagram account with captivating captions?
 Keep your eyes open and you’ll soon spot excellent copy and ask for a contact.

 I write copy for my small business clients and love being the woman behind their words.
-And if after reading this you think I might be able to help your small business connect with your customers better then book a chat with me here.
+If after reading this you think I might be able to help your small business connect with your customers better then you can always book a chat with me here.